 After incorporation, the memorandum becomes a historical document and can never be changed, but your articles can be amended with the agreement of the shareholders.

-Company type – A company limited by shares is the most common type in the UK and the go-to choice for most businesses.
+A company limited by shares is the most common type in the UK and the go-to choice for most businesses.
 However, when you reach the incorporation stage, you may find it appropriate to form a different type of company.

-People with Significant Control (PSC) Register – Almost all companies registered in the UK are required to record all People with Significant Control on incorporation.
+Almost all companies registered in the UK are required to record all People with Significant Control on incorporation.
 Thereafter, these details must be entered and kept up to date in the PSC register, which records every individual and relevant corporate entity that has control over the company.

+Company formation is the process of registering a business as a limited company.
 By forming (or ‘incorporating’) a limited company, you will be turning your new business into an independent entity in the eyes of the law.
-This means that your company officially transforms into an independent legal ‘person’, which is crucial for protecting your own personal financial wellbeing,

-If your business turns out to be an unsuccessful venture, a limited company structure creates an important separation between your own finances, assets, and contracts and those of the business.
-As the owner of your new limited company, you can only be held financially liable, in almost every circumstance, for the amount up to the nominal value of the shares you have in that company.
+This means there is a separation between your finances, assets, and contracts and those of the business.
+As the owner of your new limited company, you can only be held financially liable for the amount up to the nominal value of the shares you have in that company.
+This is called ‘limited liability’.